antariksh101/AI-quiz/README.md

 The frontend will be available at [http://localhost:5173](http://localhost:5173) and the backend at [http://localhost:5000](http://localhost:5000).

 ## Usage

-1. Select a quiz topic.
+1. Select a quiz topic or enter a custom topic.
 2. Wait for the AI to generate your quiz.
 3. Answer the questions.
 4. View your score and receive AI-generated feedback.